jsuchal/garelic/README.md

-# Garelic: Google Analytics Reports as "New Relic"-like performance monitoring for your Rails app
+# Garelic: Use Google Analytics as "New Relic" performance monitoring for your Rails app

 This gem uses Google Analytics User Timing API to report application performance statistics directly to Google Analytics, where you can slice & dice your data as you wish.